typedb/typedb-docs/10-query/01b-pattern-negation.md

 ## Queries with negation

 Oftentimes we encounter situations where we would like to form queries with the use of negation.
-An examples of such queries include:
+Examples of such queries include:

-a) List all people that were unemployed in the last 6 months?
+a) List all people that were unemployed in the last 6 months

-b) show me text-only (no videos are images) timelines
+b) Show me text-only timelines (no videos are images)

-c) All people that are singles that have posted a photo in a forum
+c) All single people who have posted a photo in a forum

 d) All employees of company A that are graduates of a given school

 The intuitive meaning of a negated pattern is that of a complement.
 However relation complement is not a clearly defined term as it requires the definition of a domain of values with respect to which the complement is computed.
 Even in this case we end up with an infinite relation which leaves the projection or join operations unapplicable.
 As a result, we understand pattern negation in terms of computation of set differences.
-The set-difference semantics are different to the perhaps familiar semantics of negation by failure of Prolog and in this chapter we will attempt to provide a clear explanation of the meaning of pattern negation in Graql.
+The set-difference semantics are different to the perhaps familiar semantics of _Negation-as-Failure_ of Prolog and in this chapter we will attempt to provide a clear explanation of the meaning of pattern negation in Graql.

 Let us consider the relation of unemployment which can be trivially understood as the absence of employment.
 We define negation blocks by enclosing patterns with